Electric vans: the new way to travel

 Lower fuel costs

-On a 1,000 km journey, this charging method will save you €106.40!
-That's a reduction of over 75%!
+Over a 1,000 km journey, this charging method will save you €106.40!
+That's a reduction of more than 75 %!

 Standard public charging: with an average price of €0.30/kWh in France, driving 100 km with the electric model will cost you just €6.41.
-For a 1000 km journey, this charging method will save you €75.90!
-More than 50% off!
+For a journey of 1,000 km, this charging method will save you €75.90!
+More than 50 % off!

 Refill method Average cost per kWh Total cost per 100 km Savings (per 1,000 km)

-Household socket / Wallbox 0,17 € 3,63 € 106,40 €
+Domestic socket / Wallbox 0,17 € 3,63 € 106,40 €

 Standard public load 0,30 € 6,41 € 75,90 €

-Fast charging 0,55 € 11,70 € 23,00 €
+Quick charge 0,55 € 11,70 € 23,00 €

-Even if this can't be considered the only way to recharge your van (due to weather variables and very slow charging capacity), this type of electric dynamic could be a game-changer for some van enthusiasts.
+Even if this can't be considered the only way to recharge your van (due to weather variables and very slow charging capacity), this type of electric drive could be a game-changer for some van enthusiasts.

 A more sustainable mobility solution